Contents of this chapter

 The most way-out project I ever did was a comic book called Hackerteen.
-The book’s origin was as strange as its concept: I found the author on the show floor of a Brazilizan free software conference.
+The book’s origin was as strange as its concept: I found the author on the show floor of a Brazilian free software conference.

 Here’s how I ended up there: one of my authors was feeling guilty because he wasn’t meeting his deadlines.
 Being active in the Brazilian free software community, he made amends by getting me a speaking gig at a major free software conference called FISL.

 A tight-knit group of North Americans and Europeans came for the conference to Porto Alegre, described by “maddog” Hall as a significant technology center.
 We were all housed together in a hotel.
 I knew a good number of these free software programmers and advocates, so it felt like summer camp to be with them.
 Furthermore, many attendees, including Hall, attended the conference year after year.
 Hall was one of the first North Americans to discover a strong free software movement in Brazil, extending to the highest reaches of the leftist Partido dos Trabalhadores that ran the government for many years.
 He came to Brazil regularly, where he helped erect training and advocacy groups.